jsr6720/jsr6720.github.io/_posts/2016-12-13-a-random-walk-down-wall-street.md

 ## My Review 5/5

-Great book that details the various methods of investing and how they fail to live up to current efficient market hypothesis.<br/><br/>I loved the stories sprinkled into the book, a great update of [Business Adventures](https://www.goodreads.com/book/show/4191136) and gives you a practical assessment of what to do with you wealth once you've amassed it.
+Great book that details the various methods of investing and how they fail to live up to current efficient market hypothesis.

+I loved the stories sprinkled into the book, a great update of [Business Adventures](https://www.goodreads.com/book/show/4191136) and gives you a practical assessment of what to do with you wealth once you've amassed it.
 See [The Millionaire Next Door](https://www.goodreads.com/book/show/998).
 This edition was published in 2006.
 In the appendix he gives dire warnings about derivative products but mentions that total collapse of the market is not possible.
-It would be interesting to hear his take on the 2008 financial market collapse of AIG and Lehman Brothers.<br/><br/>First, charting and predicting the market based on sentiment cannot yield gains to cover transactions costs.
-Timing the market would mean you have to be right on the few bullish days to capture the majority of returns.<br/><br/>Two theories, castle in the sky (earnings are yet to come) and fundamental analysis (existing earnings) still fall short of a buy and hold security practice.
+It would be interesting to hear his take on the 2008 financial market collapse of AIG and Lehman Brothers.

+First, charting and predicting the market based on sentiment cannot yield gains to cover transactions costs.
+Timing the market would mean you have to be right on the few bullish days to capture the majority of returns.

+Two theories, castle in the sky (earnings are yet to come) and fundamental analysis (existing earnings) still fall short of a buy and hold security practice.
 Ultimately part three details the modern portfolio theory.
 Final verdict, keep 95% of your savings in buckets of index funds.
 Say S&P 500, Russell 2000, bonds and TIPPS.
-Re-balance annually and profit at the rate of average growth.<br/><br/>In addition to looking at speculative bubbles over the centuries this book gives a great history of the invention of financial products and the speculators who've gone bust seeking profits.
+Re-balance annually and profit at the rate of average growth.

+In addition to looking at speculative bubbles over the centuries this book gives a great history of the invention of financial products and the speculators who've gone bust seeking profits.

 ### Date Read
 2016/12/13